crowsonkb/pyparsing-highlighting/docs/source/index.rst

    FormattedText([('class:int', '1'), ('', ', '), ('class:int', '2'), ('', ', '), ('class:int', '3')])

-A :class:`FormattedText` instance can be passed to :code:`prompt_toolkit.print_formatted_text()`, along with a :class:`Style` mapping the class names to colors, for display on the terminal. :class:`PPHighlighter` also has a :meth:`highlight_html` method which returns the generated HTML as a string.
+A :class:`FormattedText` instance can be passed to :func:`prompt_toolkit.print_formatted_text`, along with a :class:`Style` mapping the class names to colors, for display on the terminal.
+For convenience, :class:`PPHighlighter` defines a :meth:`print` method that highlights and then prints a string. :class:`PPHighlighter` also has a :meth:`highlight_html` method which returns generated HTML as a string.

 :class:`PPHighlighter` can also be passed to a :class:`prompt_toolkit.PromptSession` as the `lexer` argument, which will perform syntax highlighting as you type.
 For an example of this, see ``pp_highlighting/examples/calc.py`` and ``pp_highlighting/examples/repl.py``.